 Ofsted also employs regulatory inspectors across early years and children’s social care services.
 They check that people, premises and services are suitable to care for children and vulnerable young people.

-In all roles, you'll be:
+In all roles, you'll:

-- recording what you see and hear
+- record what you see and hear